-Reason #1: Old heating that can dry you out
+Reason #1: Old heating that can dry you out and cause nasal congestion

-If you live in an old building or haven’t updated your heating recently, your system could be the cause of your congestion.
+If you live in an old building or haven’t updated your heating recently, your heating system could be the cause of your nasal congestion.
 It’s always a good idea to change your filters regularly.
 And break out a humidifier to add moisture back into the air — and your nasal passages.
-Just be sure to follow the manufacturer’s directions on run time, cleaning and proper storage.
+Just be sure to follow the humidifier manufacturer’s directions on run time, cleaning and proper storage.
 You want the humidifier to work for — not against — you.

-Reason #2: Allergies caused by mold
+Reason #2: Allergies caused by indoor allergens

+Indoor allergens like dust, pent dander and mold can cause nasal allergies.
 Mold isn’t always so easy to spot, especially if the source of moisture is a leak behind your walls or in an area of your home that’s dark.
 Or maybe it’s in your workplace or school.
 Molds are very common actually, particularly in older structures.
 If you know mold is an allergic trigger for you, do your best to avoid it.
 Again, that’s often easier said than done.
 So if you’re experiencing a stuffy nose due to what you think is mold, you could try rinsing out your nose with salt water daily.
 For best results, use distilled, sterile, or thoroughly filtered water in a special squeeze bottle or neti pot.
 Rinse the device with distilled, sterile, or filtered water as well, and let dry properly before stowing.

 Reason #3: A cold lasting longer than you think